-- Support from the owners; - Support by the government authorities.
+- Support from the owners;

+- Support by the government authorities;

+- Other external support factors.

-5.3 Credit rating according to international scale
+5.3 Final credit rating in international scale

-The score according to national scale is then adjusted by the BSR score.
+The preliminary credit rating is adjusted by the BSR score in order to arrive at the final credit rating in international scale.
 The BSR score assessment is explained in detail in section 6.

-7 The purpose of detecting stress factors is to take into account the external factors, whose effect in the current external conditions is substantially harmful (it may result in closing up the business, default, licence revocation), that even the maximum penalty ("-1") by the relevant component is insufficient (according to the expert's opinion).
+4 The purpose of detecting stress factors is to take into account the external factors, whose effect in the current external conditions is substantially harmful (it may result in closing up the business, default, licence revocation), that even the maximum penalty ("-1") by the relevant component is insufficient (according to the expert's opinion).

-8 External stress-factor of regulation and supervision risks includes planned changes in bank regulation (prescriptions, instructions by CBR, etc.) will significantly deteriorate the financial position of the bank and the stability of its business model.
+5 External stress-factor of regulation and supervision risks includes planned changes in bank regulation (prescriptions, instructions by the Central Bank, etc.) will significantly deteriorate the financial position of the bank and the stability of its business model.